Finance (M.S.)

 - Students will demonstrate the ability to solve complex financial problems.

-- Students will demonstrate an understanding of the ethical dimensions of decision making in a global environment.
+- Students will demonstrate an understanding of the ethical dimensions of decision making in a global business environment.

-- Students will demonstrate effective oral and written communication skills.
+- Students will demonstrate effective oral and written communication skills in business decisions and environments.

 - Students will demonstrate the ability to extract, cleanse and analyze financial data using statistical software or programming tools.